-Boris Johnson in ‘suicide vest’ jibe at Theresa May on Brexit
+Boris Johnson compares Theresa May's Brexit plan to wrapping a ‘suicide vest’ around Britain

 -

+Boris Johnson compares Theresa May's Brexit plan to wrapping a ‘suicide vest’ around Britain

-Theresa May’s Brexit strategy has put the UK constitution in a “suicide vest” and handed the detonator to Brussels’ chief negotiator Michel Barnier, Boris Johnson has claimed.
+Boris Johnson has viciously attacked the Prime Minister's Brexit plan, saying it has put the UK constitution in a "suicide vest" and handed the detonator to Brussels.

-The former foreign secretary’s extraordinary comments provoked an immediate backlash from Tory critics in the latest sign of the bitter Conservative divide over Brexit and the future leadership of the party.
+The former foreign secretary’s extraordinary comments provoked an immediate backlash as divides continue within the Conservatives over Brexit and the future leadership of the party.

 Mr Johnson launched the attack amid further focus on his private life following the announcement that he has separated from his wife Marina Wheeler and the couple are divorcing.